Taste It

-"Taste It" is a song by Australian rock band INXS, released as the fourth single from their eighth album, Welcome to Wherever You Are (1992), in November 1992.
+"Taste It" is a song by Australian rock band INXS, released in November 1992 by Eastwest Records as the fourth single from their eighth album, Welcome to Wherever You Are (1992).
 The song was written by Andrew Farriss and Michael Hutchence.
-It peaked at No. 36 on the ARIA Singles Chart and also charted in New Zealand, Switzerland, the United Kingdom, and the United States.
+It peaked at No. 36 on the Australian Singles Chart and also charted in New Zealand, Switzerland, the United Kingdom, and the United States.

 B-sides

 The B-sides include a solo compositions from guitarist Kirk Pengilly entitled "Light the Planet" as well as Youth remixes of "Taste It" and a Ralphi Rosario club mix of future single "Not Enough Time".
 In the UK, a second CD was available with further club mixes of three singles from the X album.

 Reception

 Q said, "The simple fact is that after a sustained period of rock in excess, INXS have found soul.
 "Taste It" grooves on a marvellously ambient and woolly drum sound."